 In addition, this session will be an opportunity to address some of the possible questions that the members of the community may have related to the historical, cultural, and political consequences of the colonization and the issues raised by the TRC.
 Here is the question that we, the co-organizers of the session, propose: “I just teach mathematics, so what is that I can do?”

-Kseniya Garaschuk, Fraser Valley
+Kseniya Garaschuk, University of the Fraser Valley

 Andrew Hare, Saint Mary’s